diku-dk/futhark-book/README.md

 The document is compiled by typing `make html` and the embedded Futhark code is compiled, executed, and tested by typing `make test`.

+## Generating a PDF version

+Currently, we create automatically only an HTML version of the book.
+If you want to build a PDF version of the book, first execute `make prepare` and then `make latexpdf`.